-I still get my curriculum fix about once a week when another Crew vendor sends a box of goodies to my home.
+I still get my curriculum fix when homeschool publishers send a box of goodies to my home for review.
 It’s fun to see new things and sometimes we find treasures that make their way onto our school bookshelf and into our daily or weekly lessons.
 It’s fun . . . like shoe shopping.
 I need shoes.
 I enjoy shopping for them.
 I like trying them on for size.
 Sometimes I buy and sometimes I don’t.
 Sometimes I buy and later realize they pinch my feet and they get tucked away in the back of the closet until donation time.
 But sometimes I find that perfect pair that I wear every day.
 They’re comfortable and make the journey easier.

 So while I may have been a curriculum junkie in my past, for now, I’m just walking in the comfort of finding something that fits well, makes the journey more comfortable, and will hopefully last for years.
 It’s simple, effective, and more useful.

 Kind of like my Crocs.